nguyentdnb95/ebook-trade-technical/technical-analysics-en.md

 penetration of trendlines, which we shall discuss in a subsequent chapter.

-_216 Technical Analysis of Stock Trends_

-What forecasting value can we ascribe to them?
-First, they serve to call attention to, and emphasize the fact of, a breakout.
-There can be little doubt that a genuine breakout has eventuated when prices jump out of a pattern with a conspicuous gap.
-False moves are seldom attended by gaps.
-Second, they carry the suggestion that the buying demand (or selling pressure, as the case may be) that produced the gap is _stronger_ than would be indicated by a gapless breakout.
-Hence, it may be inferred that the ensuing move will carry prices farther or faster, or both.
-It does not do to make too much of this point; it is a logical inference and one which has been borne out in the

 ![fig-123](./img/fig-123.png)
 **FIGURE 123.** The large up-gap made on July 5 in this chart was a typical Breakaway